 Launch 5 was among the first four steel hull, 52 foot, twin screw diesel launches put into service by the NYPD Harbor Unit.
-The launches were originally designed by the famous marine architect, Philip Rhodes.
+The launches were initially designed by the famous marine architect, Philip Rhodes.

 She was built in Matton Shipyard in Cohoes, NY and commissioned on November 18, 1966.
 Like all NYPD Harbor Unit Patrol Boats, Launch 5 was and still is named for a Police Officer killed in the line of duty.
 Patrolman Henry Walburger was assigned to the 9th Precinct where, on July 27, 1964, he was gunned down in the line of duty, while protecting an African American mother and daughter in Harlem from an armed white intruder.
 When Launch 5 was commissioned in 1966, she was named after him.

 After serving 30 years with the NYPD and appearing in the movies "Splash" and "Crocodile Dundee" Launch 5 was retired and sold to private parties who abandoned her on the Passaic River, where she fell into terrible disrepair.

 In 1998, Greg Porteus, a retired New York State Trooper, with his cousin Phil, a ten year USCG veteran currently serving with the NYFD Fireboats, was in Newark, NJ looking at former NYPD Harbor Launch 13.
 Greg hoped to buy it and turn it into the most durable of pleasure crafts.
 The price was way too steep.
 They were about to head home when Phil ran into a fellow Coast Guardsman, who said there was an abandoned NYPD Harbor Launch at the bottom of the nearby Passaic River.